The World The Right Way Up

 Like

-2. Erika Rummel says:
+2. Erika Rummel's avatar Erika Rummel says:

 A beautiful poem — reminds me of Don McLean’s “American Pie”: “I went down to the sacred store where I’d heard the music years before…”